-Laura and John J. Pomerantz Professor in Marketing
+Laura and John J. Pomerantz Professor Emeritus of Marketing

 Research Interests: consumer behavior and learning, decision support systems and the psychology of forecasting, private label products., psychology of self-control, retail merchandising, assortment, pricing, and promotion strategy